Skip to Content

 The VA appraisal can be a make-or-break component when it comes to purchasing a farm residence.

 VA loans don't have a limit on the number of acres the property can have.
-But trying to purchase a large tract can be tough unless there are good recent comparable home sales for the appraiser to use.
+However, trying to purchase a large plot of land can be challenging unless there are recent comparable home sales for the appraiser to use.

-Lenders might also require the appraisal to indicate the property's highest and best use is residential.
+Lenders might also require the appraisal to indicate that the property's highest and best use is residential.
+If you’re purchasing land with both residential and farm elements, Veterans United can help determine whether the property’s “highest and best use” meets VA residential standards before you make an offer.

 Income Considerations